dvos-tools/hautomateplus/README.md

 ### Shortcut Control

-The shortcut control uses a native Swift binary to trigger macOS Shortcuts via the `shortcuts://` URL scheme.
-This provides a reliable way to execute any Shortcut from your Home Assistant automations.
-Before using shortcut control features:
+The shortcut control uses AppleScript to directly interact with the Shortcuts Events application.
+This provides a reliable way to execute any Shortcut from your Home Assistant automations without requiring native binaries.
+To use shortcut control features:

-1. Build the native binary: `npm run build:native`
-2. The binary will be created at `native/shortcuts/shortcut_control`
-3. Create your shortcuts in the Shortcuts app
+1. Create your shortcuts in the Shortcuts app
-4. Use the exact shortcut name in your commands
+2. Use the exact shortcut name in your commands
+3. The service automatically handles parameter escaping and AppleScript execution

 **Example:**
 ```typescript